FEI-PQGCH/pqgch/README.md

       - Intra-cluster session keys are generated by the main protocol.

 - **Message Queue**
-  - Implemented message queue per client.
+  - Each server tracks per-client queues to handle offline/late messages.

 ### Run Time Dependencies

 #### Dependencies used in this project:

 - OpenSSL
-- C standard library(libc)
+- C standard library (libc)
+- Go 1.20+